zingale/phy504/docs/source/cxx-strings.rst

 extracting the basename of a file from a path and then replacing the extension.

-Note: there are a lot of different ways we can do a replace:
+There are a lot of different ways we can do a replace:
 `std::string::replace calls
 <https://www.cplusplus.com/reference/string/string/replace/>`_ .